-I can tell you it was lonely in 1994 being the only barefoot farrier around, there was no internet, even if there was I didn't have a computer.
+I can tell you it was lonely in 1994 being the only barefoot farrier around.

 I grew up in middle Tennessee and travelled quite a bit working on different breeds and disciplines of horses; shoeing everything from backyard horses to hunter jumpers.
 But what I really liked was a lame horse to work on.
 I had my farrier rig full of shoes and if I didn't have what you or the vet needed I would just get out my anvil and forge and make it!